 At this point you're drooling and ready to eat.
 Plate or bowl the pasta and top with more parm and freshly torn basil (shoutout to Gotham Greens).

-If you want to jazz it up even more, you can bake it in a casarole with fresh ricotta & mozzarella (20 min at 375°).
+If you want to jazz it up even more, transfer to a casserole dish and top with sliced mozzarella.
+Bake at 375° for 15 min covered, then uncovered for 15 min until the cheese is melted and bubbly.
 If you do this, make the pasta even more al dente.